 I was talking with a friend this afternoon about her class.
 She is a second year teacher.
 She taught elementary last year and is teaching seventh grade this year.
 What a change!
 In the process of our conversation, I asked her, “what are you doing to motivate them?”
 She had no clue.

 Without motivation, your class is just another block of time that the students have to suffer through.
 With motivation, you hear things like “hi, favorite teacher!” and “I love this class!”
 As a teacher, those are the kinds of things that we absolutely love to hear.
 They say that about half of all teachers stop teaching before their sixth year.
 I am on the home stretch or my fifth now.
 I would guess that most teachers who quit teaching do so because of they lack of these kinds of comments; they do so because they do not have enough motivated students.

 Steps to motivating?

 As I have written before, “Motivation comes from … loving what you do.”
 That is the crux of the issue.
 If you do not love what you do, then you cannot create blissful followers.
-So we now see some steps to successfully motivating people
+So now we’ll look at some steps to successfully motivating people.

 - Love what you do

 I cannot stress enough how essential it is to love what you do.
 This applies for everything in life.
 Dave Ramsey talks about it.
 Steve Jobs talks about it.
 Po Bronson talks about it.
 Andrew Wee talks about it.
 Success in any endeavor demands that you love doing what you are doing.
 If you don’t, and you don’t love the idea of doing it, then get out before you regret wasting time and wasting lives of children.
 But what if you love the thought of teaching, but don’t enjoy the reality of teaching?
 If this is the case, then there is still hope for you.
 Stick it out.